EricZinda/Perplexity/backlog.md

   - (done) I'd like a vegetarian dish for my son
     - I want a steak for my son
     - etc

+- show us 3 menus -> there are less than 2 "we"
+    - the error for "we usually give on menu per customer" isn't coming through
+    - Because "Phase2LessThan" is forced and overwrites the error
+    - Need to take another look at the way errors get propagated through
-- "Did I order a steak for my son?"
+- "Did I order a steak for my son?" -> There isn't such a son here
 - table for two crashes
 - If you ask how much the soup and salad cost, johnny still thinks we haven't asked the cost
 - Just two, my son Johnny and me.